SMerrony/aghast/README.md

 MqttClientID = "aghast"       # MQTT Client ID MqttBaseTopic = "aghast"      # First element of topic for all messages we send

-LogEvents = false             # A LOT of stuff will be logged if this is true!

 ControlPort = 46445           # HTTP port for back-end admin control

 # List of Integrations we want enabled